-A student who fails to return on the date specified on the LOA request form will have his/her enrollment status reported as withdrawn from the program in the National Student Loan Data System (NSDLS).
-For a student with a Federal Direct Loan, who does not return on their scheduled LOA date, the grace period will begin on the date student was deemed withdrawn.
+A student who fails to return will have his/her enrollment status reported as withdrawn from the program in the National Student Loan Data System (NSDLS).
+For a student with a Federal Direct Loan, who does not return on their scheduled date, the grace period will begin on the date student was deemed withdrawn.